AbdelRahman3li/AAA-OTA-Programmer/README.md

         2.1- It begins at wait flash request state.
         2.2- If flash request frame received it enters to wait tx data state.
-        2.3- after flashing all tx pages data it enters to wait crc check state (Note: the login of this state isn't implemented yet).
+        2.3- after flashing all tx pages data it enters to wait crc check state (Note: the logic of this state isn't implemented yet).
         2.4- after crc check it jumps to flashed application.

 ### **The Frame and Its Construction**